bouwe77/bouwe77.github.io/content/blog/elm-user-interaction/elm-user-interaction.md

 ### Updating the model

 The third part of The Elm Architecture, next to View and Model, is Update.
-This is of course also a function, called `update`, which receives all of the information to update the model.
+This of course is also a function, called `update`, which receives all of the information to update the model.
 After the model is updated, the Elm Runtime will update the UI, by applying the updated model to the view.

-The `update` function needs two things to know what to do: The so-called message (`msg`), which specifies _what_ to do, and the `model` to change, depending on the `msg`:
+The `update` function needs two things to know what to do: The so-called message (`msg`), which specifies _what_ to do, and the `model` that needs to change, depending on the `msg`:

 ```
 -- ...